Has the media turned on UK's Prince Harry and wife Meghan?

 “It was something that Prince Charles said years ago when he and Diana were receiving some negative coverage.
 People put you on a pedestal just to knock you off,” Ingrid Seward, editor of Majesty magazine, told Reuters.

 Those who write about the royals say the problem is not so much the media itself, but vicious comments from online trolls and heated social media arguments involving Meghan’s fans.
-The rise in such abuse led Britain’s royals to unveil a new online protocol last month warning users of possible police action. [nL5N20R2OX]
+The rise in such abuse led Britain’s royals to unveil a new online protocol last month warning users of possible police action.

 “There’s been an awful lot of negativity online, social media, racism, all sorts of vile abuse but that’s not coming from the mainstream media,” said Robert Jobson, veteran royal correspondent for the London Evening Standard newspaper.